cloudflare/privacy-gateway-client-library/README.md

 ## Building size optimized binaries

-To build binaries with smaller disk footprint you can activate `release-space-optimized` profile:
+To build binaries with a smaller disk footprint you can use the `release-space-optimized` profile:

 ```sh
 # for ios